habbis/techblog/content/post/zfs_server.md

 ```

--   Now we are going setup the disks and installing zfs and [docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+-   Now we are going to setup the disks and installing zfs and [docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

 ```
     apt install -y git zfs-initramfs apt-transport-https ca-certificates curl software-properties-common